New! The Point of Care: how one leader took a health service from ordinary to extraordinary

-Purchase The Point of Care paperback and e-book:
+Purchase The Point of Care paperback, e-book and audiobook:

-TPOC PDF e-book available via this website ($14.99 AUD): click the Buy Ebook Now button below.
+TPOC PDF e-book is available via this website ($14.99 AUD): click the Buy Book Now button below.

 Fantastic resource.
 Started reading and couldn’t stop.
 Could relate to the characters, the situations and the challenges.
 Would highly recommend to anyone who wants a realistic roadmap of how to make a difference within complex organisations.'